junxxx/junxxx.github.io/content/post/c.md

 char name[MAX_LEN] = {'H','E','L', 'L', 'O', 0};
 printf("%p, %p, %c, %c\n", name, &name[0], *(name+1), name[1]);
 ```
-`name+1` is the address of the second element if array `name`, so if a pointer `p` point to the location of `name`, `p+1` then point to the next address in memory.
+`name+1` is the address of the second element in array `name`, so if a pointer `p` points to the location of `name`, `p+1` then points to the next address in memory.

 ### Dynamic array
-When you can't decide the lenght of an array at compile time, you can allocate dynamic memory in run-time.
+When you can't decide the lenght of an array at compile time, you can allocate dynamic memory at runtime.
 ```C
 int n;
 scanf("%d", &n);